chadkluck/serverless-deploy-pipeline-atlantis/README.md

 # CloudFormation Template for a Deployment Pipeline (CI/CD)

-This project template will create an automated deployment pipeline based on changes commited to a branch in CodeCommit.
-The project to be deployed is built using the Serverless Application Model (SAM).
+This CloudFormation template will create an automated deployment pipeline when changes are commited to a watched branch CodeCommit.

 ## Pros to using a template like this:

-- Precisely scoped IAM Policies and Roles are created for you (more secure: principle of least privilege)
+- Precisely scoped IAM Policies and Roles are created for you (more secure, principle of least privilege)
 - Structured naming and tagging (better organization)
 - No need to start from scratch
 - No reason to create a messy application base and say "I'll structure, organize, and add security controls later"